 4) Two handed bridles, such as ring snaffles and hackamores, may be ridden two-handed in the Junior division only.
 A horse may be ridden in a two rein and the bosal may be of any size with no iron or metal of any kind.
 A two rein horse must be ridden one-handed.
 Reins on a shanked bit must be held in one hand with no more than one finger between the reins.
 Romal reins must be held full-fisted.

 5) Bridles and Bits: Any bit is legal provided nothing extends below the bars of the bit.
 A bridle is defined as curbed, shanked bit.
 Chain bits are legal provided there is no gag or slide.
 Contestants will not be allowed to use any device that gives him/her undue control over the horse such as:

 - Nothing may be around the horse’s nose

 - Wire on the Curb Device or any part of the Bit or Headstall.

 - Bits must be free of mechanical device

 - Nothing extending below the bars of the bits

 A judge may ask any contestant to drop a bridle after a run is completed.
 Judges will check one bridle at random from each class at each competition.
 Any horse observed with a pink or bloody mouth will be disqualified.

 HORSES ADVANCING TOWARD FINALS

 All qualifiers must have attended at least two RHAA sanctioned events to be eligible to enter the RHAA finals.
 All qualifiers must have a current RHAA membership.
-The RHAA National Finals will be split into the four (or five) separate divisions that the shows are divided into.
-Horses will compete in the division which they qualified in.
+The RHAA National Finals will be divided into the four separate classes that the sanctioned shows are divided into.
+Horses will compete in the class in which they qualified.
 The number of horses qualifying for advancement toward the finals, which may include regionals and semi-finals, depending on the number of horses involved, will depend upon the aggregate number of horses entered in the local competition.
 The breakdown is as follows: